Case Study

 “Start for just £29/month.
 Join over 5,000 businesses already growing with our platform.”

 The £29 figure appears in the hero, the ads and the Google Shopping feed.
-The actual first month cost is £29 plus a mandatory £49 onboarding fee plus VAT — a total of £92.80 for month one.
-This is drip pricing, the practice of advertising an artificially low headline price and revealing the full cost through the checkout journey.
+The actual first month cost is £29 plus a mandatory £49 onboarding fee plus VAT: a total of £92.80 for month one.
+This is drip pricing.
 The CMA has made drip pricing one of its top enforcement priorities under the Digital Markets Competition and Consumers Act 2024.
-The ACCC fined airlines over $1 million for exactly this practice.
 The agency that wrote and managed this campaign is in the chain of liability.

 The fix

 The advertised price must represent the total mandatory cost from the first point of contact.
 Either include all fees in the headline price, or clearly state 'from £29/month + £49 setup fee' in every placement.
-This must be updated in the ads, the landing page and any comparison sites simultaneously.
+This must be updated in ads, landing page and comparison sites simultaneously.

 If not fixed